chrisChatzi/ajax-query/README.md

 **Set headers of requests:**

+If you use the same headers for all the requests in your application, you can set them once and call the _ajaxRequest_ method without the headers option.

-	ajaxSetHeaders(headers, callback)
+	ajax.ajaxSetHeaders(headers, callback)

-	should be an array of JSON objects e.g. [ { "Device-Token" : "qwerty" } ]
+	Should be an array of JSON objects e.g. [ { "Device-Token" : "qwerty" } ]

 **Set data type of requests:**

-	ajaxSetDataType(dataType, callback)
+	ajax.ajaxSetDataType(dataType, callback)

 	Must be a valid ajax dataType: ["xml", "html", "script", "json", "jsonp", "text"] Default dataType is "json".
 	Callback is called in case of error.